bridal makeup kit

 Foundation

 Since I am using a powder foundation, you will notice that all cream and liquid products need to be applied first.
-The Sephora Collection Matte Perfection Powder Foundation does not get enough hype, but it is absolutely stunning!
-Notice that I am hitting pan on mine.
+For the look I used the now discontinued Sephora Collection Matte Perfection Powder Foundation.
 A powder foundation is best here to provide a natural look, but it will keep any shine and oils in check for photos.
+Alternatives that are still available and act as perfect dupes would be the Essence Cover and Last Powder Foundation and the Loreal Infallible Fresh Wear Foundation in a Powder.

 If the bride was not looking to go super natural, my next foundation pick would be from the wet n wild photofocus line.
 Both the Matte and Dewy foundations make the cut because they are super long wearing and look so skin like.
 The finish that you pick is your preference, but do keep not just your skin type, but your needs in mind.
 With the Matte version you will get full coverage, but it is super easy to overdo it and end up with a heavy look.
 Practice makes perfect.
 Matte foundations are better for normal to oily skin.
 The Dewy version has a buildable light to medium coverage and is best suited for normal to dry skin.
 Once you set it with powder it will not be overly shiny.
 Both formulas are designed for no photo flashback.